Bryan Murphy-Eustis, MPH, MBA - Founder and Executive Director

-Bryan Murphy-Eustis has spent the last 15 years supporting both public and private health care organizations in an effort to strengthen their emergency preparedness planning and response, programmatic systems and strategy, and operational capabilities.
-Bryan holds a B.A. from Roehampton University, London and an MPH from Boston University School of Public Health with a focus in Epidemiology and Biostatistics.
-He has spent much of the past 10 years building resiliency in local, state, and international health organizations, most recently managing the operational design and implementation of the Ebola Response effort for an international NGO in West Africa.
+Bryan Murphy-Eustis has spent the almost two decades supporting both public and private health care organizations in an effort to strengthen their strategy, operational and programmatic systems, and emergency preparedness and planning capabilities.
+Bryan holds a B.A. from Roehampton University, London, a MPH from Boston University School of Public Health, and a MBA from Oxford University.
+He has spent much of the past 20 years building resiliency in local, state, and international health organizations.

 Karen Contador has 7 years of public health experience working internationally and domestically in both private and public sectors.
 She has worked with policymakers and agencies from over 50 countries particularly in strengthening health systems through program management, capacity building, improving the quality of health services, and addressing opportunities in organizational structure.
 She holds a B.S. in Human Physiology from Boston University and is completing her MPH in Health Policy and Law and Global Health.
 In addition to English she speaks fluent Spanish and is conversational in French and Portuguese.